MicrosoftDocs/dynamics365smb-docs/business-central/across-how-create-sandbox-environment.md

 6. At the top of the Role Center, a notification appears to inform you that this is a sandbox environment.
 You can also see the type of the environment in the title bar of the client.
 ![Sandbox RoleCenter Notification](./media/across-sandbox/sandbox-rolecenter-notification.png)
 In the sandbox environment, a brand-new tenant has been created.
 This tenant is loaded with default demonstration data for the CRONUS company.
 No data is copied or otherwise transferred from the production environment during the sandbox creation.
-7. At any time, you can return to the **Sandbox Environment** page, and reset the sandbox environment.
+7. At any time, you can return to the **Sandbox Environment** window, and reset the sandbox environment.
 > [!NOTE]
 >  Resetting the sandbox environment will remove it completely, and then create it again with the default demonstration data.